Dekamik/autovpn/README.md

 If you're on Windows, you should find installers etc. here: https://openvpn.net/community-downloads/

-## 2: Create an account at Linode
+## 2: Create an account at your chosen provider (currently Linode only)

-UNDER CONSTRUCTION
+Go to the provider's website, sign up and generate the required API key(s).

 ## 3: Download binary